zigtools/zls/README.md

 ### Configuration Options

-You can configure zls by providing a zls.json file.
+You can configure zls by running `zls config`.
 zls will look for a zls.json configuration file in multiple locations with the following priority:
 - In the local configuration folder of your OS (as provided by [known-folders](https://github.com/ziglibs/known-folders#folder-list))
 - In the same directory as the executable